stablekernel/aqueduct/doc/db/executing_queries.md

 The value `null` should be the `boundingValue` when fetching the first page.
 It is also permissible to use a value that is known to be well outside of the range of possible values - for example, a date in the year 3000 is unlikely to exclude the most recent task object.

-It is a good idea to add an index `AttributeHint` to any property that is used in a `QueryPage`.
+It is a good idea to add an index `ColumnAttributes` to any property that is used in a `QueryPage`.

 Do not use the `offset` property of a `Query` when performing pages, as the property and bounding value already provide an offset into the data.